armhero/nextcloud/README.md

 Easy usable docker image for [Nextcloud](http://nextcloud.com), the community fork of OwnCloud.

 **Warning!** This image is made for ARM and therefor does only run on things like the Raspberry Pi.
+It works only on the ARMv7 platform (RPi 2 and above).

 ## Features